-- · stock compensation expense; - · external extraordinary legal costs (e.g., antitrust litigation); - · restructuring charges and other items related to a restructuring plan approved by the Company's CEO; - changes in accounting pronouncements in GAAP or applicable international standards that cause an inconsistency in computation as originally designed; and - realized and unrealized transaction gains and losses caused by foreign exchange, gains and losses caused by foreign exchange translation of balance sheet accounts, and any effects of the foreign exchange translation of income statements at exchange rates that differ from those assumed in the STIC Plan. - Maximum Award Factor: a multiplier established by the Compensation Committee in order to produce the maximum award payout amount.
+• Maximum Award Factor: a multiplier established by the Compensation Committee in order to produce the maximum STIC award payout amount.
 It is currently 1.2.
 This factor serves two purposes.
 First, it provides a sufficient potential payout amount to reward exceptional individual or Company (or operating subsidiary) performance.
 Second, it provides a cap on the award formula amount.

 Company Performance Factors.
-The financial performance objectives and threshold achievement percentages that determine the Company Performance Factor within our STIC formula are established annually by the Compensation Committee at levels that reflect strong financial performance under then-existing conditions.
+The financial performance objectives and threshold achievement percentages (as described above) that determine the applicable Company Performance Factor within our STIC formula are established annually by the Compensation Committee at levels that reflect strong financial performance under then-existing conditions.
 The target objectives are intended to represent stretch goals based on the business plan of the Company (or its operating subsidiary) so that management must be diligent, focused, and effective in order to reach these goals.
 The objectives are set with the intention that the relative level of difficulty in achieving the targets is consistent from year to year.

-The following table sets forth the targeted financial performance objectives, the percentage of actual achievement, and the Company Performance Factor for Hillenbrand and each of its operating subsidiaries for fiscal 2011:
+The following table sets forth the targeted financial performance objectives, the percentage of actual achievement, and the Company Performance Factor for Hillenbrand and each of its operating components for fiscal 2012: